Declarative Schema Migrations

 Examples

-The following example demonstrates how to use Atlas DDL (HCL) as the desired state and update the database schema to match it:
+The following example demonstrates how to use Atlas DDL (HCL) as the desired state:

 - MySQL